 Duration: 3–8 hours, depending on length of the hike.

 Wild Food Tours

 The idea of eating anything grown in Central Park may seem horrifying, but naturalist “Wildman” Steve Brill leads ecology tours that encourage you to do just that.
 Spend the afternoon foraging in the park for edible plants, like wild raisins, honey mushrooms, and black walnuts.
-If you’re looking for more variety, he also leads tours in Connecticut, New Jersey, and throughout the five boroughs—wherever the hunting’s best.
+If you’re looking for more variety, he also leads tours in Connecticut and throughout the five boroughs—wherever the hunting’s best.

 Schedule: Weekends only; check website for details.